 Fellows may interrupt ('defer') HFSP support for up to one year.
 Such deferral time can be taken after having completed at least one year of the HFSP fellowship in the proposed host laboratory.
-During a deferral period, fellows may spend up to one year in a different laboratory at the same or another university/institution or up to six months in another research-driven, innovation environment, in both cases working on the HFSP-funded project.
+During a deferral period, fellows may spend up to one year in a different laboratory at the same or another university/institution or up to six months in another research-driven, innovation environment, working on the HFSP-funded project.
 The deferral period may be spent in the same or another country, but any change in host laboratory and/or host supervisor needs prior approval by HFSP.

 In the third year of the fellowship, fellows may choose to continue to work in the host laboratory, to return to their or their spouse's/partner's home country, or to move to another HFSPO member country.
-Fellows may continue their original research project or modify it, for example to integrate new components or questions, but changes need prior approval by HFSP.
+Fellows may continue their original research project or modify/change it, for example to integrate new components or questions.